Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Definitions and Main Result

-The second thing to notice from Definition \ref{def:consistency} is that Markovian SVM future prices need to be equal to those of the market model, and hence it stands to reason that the market model should also be a Markov process.
-Market models are generally inclusive of non-Markov dynamics, as is shown by the expression for $Y_t^\theta$ in equation \eqref{eq:Ydef} and in Condition \ref{condition:timeHomogeneous}, but comparison of the drift and diffusion terms in the CMF SDEs indicates that inter-model consistency naturally requires both models to be Markovian.
-Hence, the simplest approach is to assume that both the SVM and the market model are Markovian and driven by the factor process $X_t$; more discussion related to this issue will come in Section \ref{sec:variations}.

-\begin{condition}[Markovian Market Model] The market model with CMFs given by equation \eqref{eq:CMF_dF} is a Markov model driven by the same factor process as the SVM.
-In particular, under Condition \ref{condition:timeHomogeneous} the CMF has roll-yield functions $f_\theta(x)$ and volatility row vector functions $\nu_\theta(x)$ for each horizon $\theta\geq0$, such that the CMF dynamics are,
+\begin{assumption}[Time-Homogeneous Markovian Market Model Driven by $X_t$] The market model with CMFs given by equation \eqref{eq:CMF_dF} is a Time-Homogeneous Markov model driven by the same factor process as the SVM.
+In particular, the CMF $F_{t,t+\theta}$ has roll-yield functions $f_\theta(x)$ and volatility row vector functions $\nu_\theta(x)$ for each horizon $\theta\geq0$, such that the CMF dynamics are,